Toryn Green

-Toryn Green (born November 3, 1975) is an American rock singer and actor.
-He is the former vocalist for hard rock band Fuel, as well as for Emphatic, and For The Taking.
+Toryn Green (born November 3, 1975) is an American rock singer.
+He is the former vocalist for hard rock band Fuel, as well as for Emphatic, and For the Taking.
 He also was the touring lead vocalist for the band Apocalyptica and performed in both of its 2008 US Worlds Collide Tours.

 Green has recorded and released two full-length studio albums: Angels & Devils (Epic, 2007) with Fuel, and Another Life (Epochal Artists, 2013) with Emphatic.

-In 2016, Green made his acting debut playing the villain's right-hand man Beckett in a skateboard-themed dystopian fantasy/sci-fi action film titled Skate God, written by Alexander Garcia and directed by Art Camacho.
+In 2016, Green made his acting debut playing the villain's right-hand man Beckett in a skateboard-themed dystopian fantasy and sci-fi action film titled Skate God, written by Alexander Garcia and directed by Art Camacho.
 He is also co-writing a song for the film soundtrack with Brian Vodinh of 10 Years.
 The film was shot in Louisiana and was released in June 2017.
-Green has also released independently four solo singles, titled "Up To You", "Devil Standing Alone", "Lost in the Light", and "Takedown" digitally worldwide.
+Green has also independently released four solo singles, titled "Up to You", "Devil Standing Alone", "Lost in the Light", and "Takedown" digitally worldwide.